HIV/AIDS and the Common Cold

 Because people with HIV/AIDS are more susceptible to viral and bacterial infections, it's important to always use good hygiene to reduce the chance of getting sick.
 Talk with your family members and friends about preventing the spread of cold viruses by covering their mouths when they cough, washing their hands frequently, and avoiding rubbing their eyes, nose, or mouth and then touching surfaces.

-Check with your doctor about a pneumonia and flu vaccine for you and a flu shot for all family members to avoid spreading illnesses amongst each other.
+Check with your doctor about a pneumonia and flu vaccine for you and a flu shot for all family members to avoid spreading illnesses among each other.
 The CDC recommends that people with chronic medical conditions, including HIV/AIDS and those with weakened immune systems, be among the first to get a flu vaccine each year.